Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

    - Empowers users to track their progress and maintain a comprehensive log of their fitness journey.
 2. **Exercise Options**
    - Access a diverse range of pre-defined exercises, streamlining the process of building a workout plan.
-   - Personalize your fitness routine by adding custom exercises that align with individual fitness goals.
+   - Personalise your fitness routine by adding custom exercises that align with individual fitness goals.
 3. **View Session History**
    - Navigate and track your workout history effortlessly.
    - Edit sessions to reflect accurate progress over time, ensuring a dynamic and adaptable fitness log.
 4. **User-Friendly Interface**
-   - LiftLog prioritizes simplicity and ease of use, providing an intuitive interface for quick and efficient session logging.
+   - LiftLog prioritises simplicity and ease of use, providing an intuitive interface for quick and efficient session logging.
    - Streamlined navigation ensures that users can focus on their workout rather than grappling with complex app mechanics.

 ### Learning Journey